Generic Name: interferon gamma-1b

 Actimmune - Clinical Pharmacology

-Chronic Granulomatous Disease (CGD) is an inherited disorder of leukocyte function caused by defects in the enzyme complex responsible for phagocyte superoxide generation.
-Actimmune does not increase phagocyte superoxide production even in treatment responders.1
+CGD is an inherited disorder of leukocyte function caused by defects in the enzyme complex responsible for phagocyte superoxide generation.
+Actimmune does not increase phagocyte superoxide production even in treatment responders.

-In severe, malignant osteopetrosis (an inherited disorder characterized by an osteoclast defect, leading to bone overgrowth, and by deficient phagocyte oxidative metabolism), a treatment-related enhancement of superoxide production by phagocytes was observed.
-Actimmune was found to enhance osteoclast function in vivo.2–4
+In SMO (an inherited disorder characterized by an osteoclast defect, leading to bone overgrowth, and by deficient phagocyte oxidative metabolism), a treatment-related enhancement of superoxide production by phagocytes was observed.
+Actimmune was found to enhance osteoclast function in vivo.

 In both disorders, the exact mechanism(s) by which Actimmune has a treatment effect has not been established.
 Changes in superoxide levels during Actimmune therapy do not predict efficacy and should not be used to assess patient response to therapy.